RULES AND SCORING CRITERIA

 Just like at IBC, our challenge judges represent a variety of Blues professionals and aficionados with a deep understanding and historical perspective of all blues forms.
-Our three-judge panel will include members with varying opinions of Blues, covering the spectrum of Blues from the most traditional to soul/blues and rock/blues.
+Judges will be invited from around the region and will not include Ozark Blues Society board members or officers.
+Our three-judge panel will represent varying opinions of Blues, covering the spectrum of Blues from the most traditional to soul/blues and rock/blues.

 The following information is from the Blues Foundation Website.
 It is recommended participants review the complete rules set by the Blues Foundation for affiliate (regional) challenges.
 Please note, on page 2; paragraph 6, the requirement to enter the acts local challenge before competing in other challenges has been deleted from the rule set.
 The complete rules may be accessed HERE: Blues Challenge Rules for Affiliate Challenges

 Scoring Categories and Definitions:

 - Blues Content: The sound and feel of the music should be true to any of blues sub-categories: traditional blues, country blues, soul blues, blues rock and/or contemporary blues.
 Judges will be listening for inspired and original song selections or new takes on blues standards.
 Creative reach is encouraged.